 Mental health disorders take many different forms and affect people in different ways.
 Schizophrenia, depression and personality disorders are all examples of mental health problems.
 Diseases such as Alzheimer’s and dementia generally develop in old age, whereas eating disorders are more common in young people.

-All of the above sites suit a range of mental health issues but for more information and targeted support please check out the areas of our website below.
+All of the above resources suit a range of mental health issues but for more information and targeted support please check out the areas of our website below.